-Please indicate your position within the pharmacy by ticking one of the following: Locum Employee Manager Owner Signature Date • orm, sign and se dresses are given o Board you work in.
+Please indicate your position within the pharmacy by ticking one of the following:

+Locum

+Employee

+Manager

+Owner

+Image: Ima

+Please complete form, sign and send to each Health Board you work in.
+E mail and postal addresses are given overleaf.